-In response to the 1995 Biological Opinion issued by the National Marine Fisheries Service, the District conducted a feasibility study (Lower Snake River Juvenile Salmon Migration Feasibility Study) to evaluate salmon migration problems on the lower Snake River.
-The objective of the study is to improve salmon migration conditions through the four Corps-operated dams and reservoirs on the lower Snake River.
-The study focuses on how these dams can be changed to improve survival and recovery prospects for Snake River salmon stocks under the Endangered Species Act.
+In response to the 1995 Endangered Species Act, Section 7 Consultation Biological Opinion issued by the National Marine Fisheries Service (NMFS), the District conducted a feasibility study (Lower Snake River Juvenile Salmon Migration Feasibility Study) to evaluate salmon migration problems on the lower Snake River.
+The objective of the study was to improve salmon migration conditions through the four Corps-operated dams and reservoirs on the lower Snake River.
+The study focused on how these dams could be changed to improve survival and recovery prospects for Snake River salmon stocks under the Endangered Species Act.
 The total completed cost of the study was \$31.1 million.